What Vaccinations Or Boosters Does My Puppy Need At 5-6 Months?

 1.2 Parvovirus

 Parvovirus is another serious viral infection that primarily affects and young dogs.
-It attacks the gastrointestinal tract, causing severe vomiting and that can quickly lead to dehydration and even death.
+It attacks the gastrointestinal tract, causing severe vomiting and diarrhea that can quickly lead to dehydration and even death.
 Vaccinating your puppy against parvovirus is essential to prevent this highly contagious and potentially fatal disease.

 1.3 Adenovirus